Th-429B/task-list/README.md

 It is CRUD application made with Rails as the front end and postgreSQL for the backend. <br>
 It is also my first web application.

-Try it out [here](https://task-list-th.herokuapp.com/?)
+** Update: ** Due to recent changes to heroku, the hosted site does not work anymore Try it out [here](https://task-list-th.herokuapp.com/?)

 ## Tech Stack used